-No. Unfortunately, at this time there are no allergy shots specifically for food allergies.
+No. Unfortunately, at this time there are no allergy shots for food allergies.
 However, there are treatments and some medical trials that may help you cope with food allergies a bit easier.
 We will discuss the different treatments available for food allergies and how they can help you live a normal, healthy life!

 Is there immunotherapy for food allergies?